-Propositions~\ref{prop:main_construction} and \ref{prop:main_construction2} follow from a more general study of relative infinite loop space structures on truncated diagrams.
-In the homotopy category of spaces, the key result can be stated as follows.
+\end{enumerate} \end{defn} In the homotopy category of spaces, our key technical result can be stated as follows.

 \begin{prop} Let $f\: X \to Y$ be a map of pointed, simply connected spaces, with section $s\: Y \to X$.
 Suppose that $f$ is $n$-connective and let $m:=2n-2.$ Let $\taum$ denote the $m$-truncation functor.
-Then is a group object in homotopy classes of $m$-truncated spaces over $\taum Y,$ with binary operation given by truncating the diagram
+Then is a group object in the homotopy category of $m$-truncated spaces over $\taum Y,$ with binary operation given by truncating the diagram

-Then $[C,X]_c$ has a natural group structure with identity $s\circ c$. \end{cor} \begin{rmk} The previous corollary can be viewed as a relative version of Borsuk's classical construction, as given in \cite{Borsuk_Spanier}.
-More recently, such ideas have been used in \cite{AF18}, for example. \end{rmk}

-It is rather tedious to prove Proposition~\ref{prop:maps_group} in a point-set way.
-Instead, we prove a refinement.
-The intuition is that, as a consequence of $n$-connectivity, the fibers of $\tau_m f\:\tau_m X \to \tau_m Y$ are infinite loop spaces and the automorphisms of the fibers induced by paths in the base are infinite loops maps; this data should assemble to make $\tau_m X \to \tau_mY$ an infinite loop space over $\tau_m Y$.
-The machinery of an $\infone$-categorical Grothendieck construction, for example straightening and unstraightening as in \cite{HTT}, allows us to make this precise. \begin{prop} Let $f\: X \to Y$ be a map of pointed simply connected spaces with section $s\: Y \to X$.
-Suppose $f$ has homotopy fiber with first nonzero homotopy group in degree $n$ and let $m:=2n-2.$ Then the functor of infinity categories given by applying $m$-truncation $\tau_m$ and followed by pointed straightening $\Groth_*$ factors as

-In particular, $\Groth_*(\taum f)$ takes values in infinite loop spaces and infinite loop maps. \end{prop} By applying the inverse to $\Groth_*$ to $\Groth_*(\tau_m f)$, we recover the binary operation proposed in Proposition~\ref{prop:maps_group} on the homotopy category.
-Moreover, Proposition~\ref{prop:general_add} shows that the group object as in Proposition~\ref{prop:maps_group} is a grouplike $\mathbb E_\infty$-space over $\tau_m Y$, rather than just an $H$-group object.
+where $\Sp$ denotes the category of spectra.
+In particular, $\Groth_*(\taum f)$ takes values in infinite loop spaces and infinite loop maps. \end{prop} By applying the inverse of $\Groth_*$ to $\Groth_*(\tau_m f)$, we recover the binary operation proposed in \Cref{prop:maps_group} on the homotopy category.
+Moreover, \Cref{prop:general_add} shows that the group object as in \Cref{prop:maps_group} is a grouplike $\mathbb E_\infty$-space over $\tau_m Y$, rather than just an $H$-group object.

 \subsecl{Paper outline}{subsec:outline}